Can you have more than one life insurance policy?

 Legal & General provides life insurance which can be tailored at outset to suit a variety of needs.
 So if you’re looking to get additional protection with us, head to our life insurance calculator to estimate how much cover you need.

 Do I need more than one life insurance policy?

-It's true that we won’t pay the cover amount more than once if you have a joint policy.
-However, in the event of the first person’s death, the other person can request to continue cover as a new single life policy.
+While it's true that we won’t pay the cover amount more than once if you have a joint policy, in this scenario the other person could still request to continue their cover in the form of a new single life policy.

-No one’s circumstances stay the same forever, If you need to make changes to your policy please talk to us and we’ll consider your request and let you know if what you’re asking for is possible and what the new premium would be.
-If you make any changes to the policy then a new policy may be set up and different terms and conditions could apply.
-Of course, there is nothing to stop you from taking out more than one life insurance policy, but our flexible approach means it’s not strictly necessary.
+While you can have multiple life insurance policies if you like, our flexible approach means it’s not strictly necessary.
+Of course, no one’s circumstances stay the same forever, and if you need to make changes to your policy please talk to us.
+We’ll consider your request and let you know if what you’re asking for is possible and what the new premium would be.
+If you make any changes to the policy, a new policy may be set up and different terms and conditions could apply.